Underrated Marvel Comics: See Timely Results

 Whether he’s Incredible, Savage, or Immortal, Marvel’s not-so-jolly green giant has many stories that people forget.

-• Rampaging Hulk is a series of artful depictions of stress and frustration at how many ways looking at the world can make monsters out of us.
+• Rampaging Hulk is a series of artful depictions of stress and frustration.
+It illustrates how many ways looking at the world can make monsters out of us.
 Not just the Hulk but other characters

-• Hulk: Return of the Monster is one of the few titles that focus on how Banner deals with the Green Goliath.
+• Hulk: Return of the Monster focuses on how Banner deals with the emotional burden of his alter-ego.
 With the Hulk wanted for the supposed death of a child Bruce is haunted by the Green Goliath’s actions.

 • Hulk: Joe Fixit is definitely a nostalgia grab, but one critics judge too harshly for.
 The clash between the Gray Hulk and Kingpin is a suspenseful ride where Spider-Man must pull out all the stops.
 Because Joe Fixit is a brute with a brain that puts the street smarts of Spidey and Fisk on edge.